-ECG staff, vendors busted over alleged GH¢2.1 million theft granted bail
+ECG Staff, Vendors busted over alleged GH¢2.1 million theft granted bail

-Ten persons, including staff of Electricity Company of Ghana (ECG), accused of stealing GH¢2,143,270 being proceeds of pre-paid credit, have been granted bail.
+Ten persons, including staff of the Electricity Company of Ghana (ECG), accused of stealing GHS2,143,270 being proceeds of pre-paid credit, have been granted bail.

 The High Court presided over by Justice Lydia Osei Marfo, admitted Ali Nasiru Shaibu, a Computer Programmer at the ICT Department, ECG, to bail in the sum of GHS 4 million with two sureties to be justified.

-Nine others were also admitted to bail in the sum of GH¢300,000 with one surety each to be justified.
+Nine others were also admitted to bail in the sum of GHS300,000 with one surety each to be justified.

 His alleged accomplices are being held on charges of conspiracy to steal and stealing.